- About Polish Pottery

 It is then fired again, in an oven at temperatures exceeding 1200 degrees Celsius for about 15 hours.
 This firing process makes the pottery extremely durable.

 The bottom of each piece of pottery will have a stamp with the factory symbol and "Hand Made in Poland".
-Some pieces are stamped with "UNIKAT", which means "unique" in English.
+Some pieces are stamped with "UNIKAT", which means "unique" in Polish.
 These patterns with this stamp are more complex than a traditional piece and are painted by more skilled artisans.
 Collectors often seek out pottery with this "UNIKAT" stamp.

 The most accomplished artists earn the privilege of creating their own work from start to finish.
 These UNIKAT pieces are signed by the artist.
 Because of this uniqueness and rarity, they command higher prices and are much more sought after by collectors.
 Everyone in the factory can produce a traditional pattern painting, but only the very best create the Signature UNIKAT pieces.